What is deep linking?

 Mobile app deep links (also known simply as “deep links”) point to content that exists inside an app.
 If you want to share a pair of shoes from the Cole Haan app with a friend, you can send a deep link that brings your friend directly to those shoes in the app.
 Without a deep link, your friend would have to find the Cole Haan app on the App Store or Play Store, open the app to the homepage, locate the Search function, and then try to find the same pair of shoes you did.
+By removing friction from the user experience and taking users directly to app content, deep links improve user acquisition, conversion rates, engagement, and retention.

 Apple and Google both try to pretend that mobile deep linking is a simple thing.
 A check-the-box, “nice to have” feature that can be implemented by following a few guides buried deep in the developer documentation for each platform.
 Unfortunately, this couldn’t be further from the truth, and more importantly, it misses the true scale of the problem: if links are to be used everywhere, they need to work everywhere.
 The true complexity of how difficult this is to accomplish only becomes clear with much painful experimentation.